Thanks for wanting to share your story and creativity with Velvet Ashes!

 - Conclude with a reflective question to invite conversation in the comments.

-- Include a headshot (attached as a jpeg, no larger than 600 x 600 px) and personal bio.
-It should be just a few sentences long (100 words or less), telling us a bit about you, but mostly drawing readers to feel a connection to you.
-Please include all your social media links so that readers can connect with you and so we can tag you when we share your post.
+- Include a headshot and personal bio.
+Headshots should be attached (not in the body of your submission) and no larger than 600 x 600 px.
+Bios should be 100 words or less, telling us a bit about you, but mostly drawing readers to feel a connection to you.
+Please include all your social media hyperlinks so that readers can connect with you and so we can tag you when we share your post.

 Thank you for the gift of your story,